Manpreet227/git_course/gitcourse/my bio.md

 Hey People...!

-I am Manpreet Kaur, a 23 year old Master's student of structural Engineering.
+I am Manpreet Kaur, a 23 year old Master's student of Structural Engineering.
 I have done my Graduation from Guru Nanak Dev Engineering College, Ludhiana and I am doing my Post Graduation also from the same college.
 I have choose civil engineering as my option for graduation because I don't want to go for computer science engineering (the other choice), as I HATE coding at that time.
 But, now I am learning python.
 Sometimes I think that this is